-Each homework assignment will be posted on the Mastering Engineering website.
+Each practice problem assignment will be posted on the Connect website.
 You will have unlimited attempts to complete each problem, and you will not lose points for incorrect attempts.
-However, to get full points for the assignment you must work each problem to the correct final solution.
+However, to get full points for the assignment you must work each problem to the correct final solution and submit it.

-All homework assignments are weighted equally.
+All practice problem assignments are weighted equally.
 That is, a 15 point assignment counts just as much as a 20 point assignment in your overall grade.
-When computing your final, overall homework grade, the lowest two homework scores will be dropped.
+When computing your overall practice problem grade, the lowest two practice problem scores will be dropped.

-There will be roughly two homework assignments per week that are due on the day and time indicated for each assignment.
+There will be roughly two practice problem assignments per week (sometimes more) that are due on the day and time indicated for each assignment on the CONNECT website.
 Late problem sets will be accepted, with a 20% penalty for each day that they are late.
 These problems are assigned to help you perform the necessary practice to become good engineers.
 You may use whatever references you like in order to perform this practice, however you are required to do the work.
 It will likely be useful to write out problem solutions as you go, so that you have them to study from for the exams.